williamrwagner/williamrwagner.github.io/_pages/home.md

 ---
 permalink: /
 layout: home
-title: ""
+title: "Vote for me."
 ---

-Vote for me.
+I am William R Wagner.
+I've lived in Rockport for ten years, just south of Pigeon Cove.
+I am running for a position on the Board of Selectman.

-I am:
+I'm asking you to vote for me because I am:

 * Experienced in Town operations – 6 years on the Finance and Capital Planning Committees has given me a deep knowledge of town operations and future financial challenges.